isc-projects/kea/doc/sphinx/arm/hooks-legal-log.rst

 .. note::

-    As of Kea 2.7.9, log files may only be written to the output directory determined during compilation as: ``"[kea-install-dir]/var/log/kea"``.
+    As of Kea 2.7.9, legal log files may only be written to the output directory determined during compilation as: ``"[kea-install-dir]/var/log/kea"``.
 This
     path may be overridden at startup by setting the environment variable ``KEA_LEGAL_LOG_DIR`` to the desired path.
 If a path other than this value